JoeScholz/liri-node-app/README.md

 # liri-node-app
 A search app that works with node in a computers terminal.

-# A 3-in-1 enteratinment source:
+# A 3-in-1 entertainment source:
 The liri app will allow a user to search three different entertainment apps using keywords in the node syntax inside the users terminal.
 Searches will return information in the terminal about Songs, Artists, and Movies.

 To use, open liri.js in terminal using the node syntax: